Recorder sonata in G minor (HWV 360)

-The Sonata in G minor (HWV 360) was composed by George Frideric Handel for recorder and basso continuo (the autograph manuscript, a fair copy made most likely in 1712, gives this instrumentation in Italian: "flauto e cembalo").
+The Recorder sonata in G minor (HWV 360) was composed by George Frideric Handel for recorder and basso continuo (the autograph manuscript, a fair copy made most likely in 1712, gives this instrumentation in Italian: "flauto e cembalo").
 The work is also referred to as Opus 1 No. 2, and was first published in 1732 by Walsh.
 Other catalogues of Handel's music have referred to the work as HG xxvii,9; and HHA iv/3,16.

 Both the Walsh edition and the Chrysander edition indicate that the work is for recorder ("flauto"), and published it as Sonata II.

 A typical performance of the work takes almost 9 minutes.

 Movements

 The work consists of four movements: